katyukha/Odood/docs/odood/src/production-deployment.md

 ## Indirect dependencies

-**Note**, that *Odood* will not automatically install indirect dependencies, thus you have to manually install following system packages (if needed):
+**Note** that *Odood* will not automatically install indirect dependencies, so you have to manually install the following system packages (if needed):
-- [postgresql](https://www.postgresql.org/) - it is required to install postgresql server manually, before running `odood deploy` command if you use `--local-postgres` option.
+- [postgresql](https://www.postgresql.org/) - the PostgreSQL server must be installed manually before running `odood deploy` with the `--local-postgres` option.
-- [wkhtmltopdf](https://github.com/wkhtmltopdf/packaging/releases) - Required to generate pdf reports.
-See [Odoo docs](https://github.com/odoo/odoo/wiki/Wkhtmltopdf) for more info.
+- [wkhtmltopdf](https://github.com/wkhtmltopdf/packaging/releases) - required to generate PDF reports.
+See the [Odoo docs](https://github.com/odoo/odoo/wiki/Wkhtmltopdf) for more info.
-- [nginx](https://nginx.org/) - if you want to exopose installed Odoo to external world via `nginx`.
-In this case, `Odood` will automatically generate template config for `nginx`.
+- [nginx](https://nginx.org/) - if you want to expose the installed Odoo to the external world via `nginx`.
+In this case, Odood will automatically generate a template config for `nginx`.
 - [certbot](https://certbot.eff.org/) - if you want to automatically generate [Let's Encrypt](https://letsencrypt.org/) certificates.
 - [fail2ban](https://github.com/fail2ban/fail2ban) [Optional] - if you want to automatically block incorrect logins by IP.
 In this case Odood will automatically generate configs for `fail2ban`.

-In case of *Ubuntu:24.04* system required dependencies could be installed via command:
+On *Ubuntu 24.04* the required dependencies can be installed via:

 ```bash
 sudo apt install postgresql nginx certbot